ROCm/rocALUTION/docs/usermanual/singlenode.rst

 All graph analyzing functions return a permutation vector (integer type), which is supposed to be used with the :cpp:func:`rocalution::LocalMatrix::Permute` and :cpp:func:`rocalution::LocalMatrix::PermuteBackward` functions in the matrix and vector classes.

-Cuthill-McKee Ordering
+Cuthill-McKee ordering
 ----------------------

 .. doxygenfunction:: rocalution::LocalMatrix::CMK
 .. doxygenfunction:: rocalution::LocalMatrix::RCMK

-Maximal Independent Set
+Maximal independent set
 -----------------------

 .. doxygenfunction:: rocalution::LocalMatrix::MaximalIndependentSet

-Multi-Coloring
+Multi-coloring
 --------------

 .. doxygenfunction:: rocalution::LocalMatrix::MultiColoring

-Zero Block Permutation
+Zero block permutation
 ----------------------

 .. doxygenfunction:: rocalution::LocalMatrix::ZeroBlockPermutation

-Connectivity Ordering
+Connectivity ordering
 ---------------------

 .. doxygenfunction:: rocalution::LocalMatrix::ConnectivityOrder

-Basic Linear Algebra Operations
+Basic linear algebra operations
 ===============================

-For a full list of functions and routines involving operators and vectors, see the API specifications.
+For a full list of functions and routines involving operators and vectors, see the :ref:`api`.